tniessen/node/doc/api/crypto.md

   12, 14, or 16 bytes.
 - When decrypting, the authentication tag must be set via `setAuthTag()` before specifying additional authenticated data and / or calling `update()`.
-  Otherwise, the behavior of the cipher is currently undefined and might result in an error being thrown.
-Note that decryption without setting the correct authentication tag is currently unsupported in compliance with section 2.6 of [RFC3610][].
+  Otherwise, decryption will fail and `final()` will throw an error.
+Note that decryption without setting the correct authentication tag is currently unsupported in compliance with section 2.6 of [RFC 3610][].
 - When passing additional authenticated data (AAD), the length of the actual message in bytes must be passed to `setAAD()` via the `plaintextLength` option.
 This is not necessary if no AAD is used.